secwexen/secwexen/.github/profile/README.md

 ## Achievements & Contributions
 - Participated in several CTFs and cybersecurity competitions.
 - Contributed to open-source security tools.
-- Writing technical notes and research about ethical hacking.
+- I write technical notes and conduct research on ethical hacking.

 ---